 Fill Your Feeder

-Once the sugar solution has cooled, carefully pour it into your 16 oz hummingbird feeder, ensuring not to overfill the container.
+Once the sugar solution has cooled, carefully pour it into your 16-oz hummingbird feeder, ensuring that it does not overfill the container.
 If there’s any leftover solution, you can store it in an airtight container in the refrigerator for up to a week.

 Cleaning Frequency